9francy9/UniBS_Course_Downloader/README.md

 # UniBS_Course_Downloader
 A python program that automaticaly downloads files from an elearning course

-Works on elearning.unibs.it
+Works on elearning.unibs.it.
-Only works with firefox
+Only works with firefox.
+this program can't download Kaltura's videos.

 ## Istruzioni